Are you tired of relying on platforms like Substack to run your paid newsletter?

 This brings up a drop-down where you need to enter your API key.
 You can find this under your account settings on the Kit website.

 You can also select a tag from the ‘ConvertKit Tag’ drop-down.
-This will automatically tag new subscribers who sign up for your premium newsletter.
+This will automatically tag new subscribers who sign up for your premium newsletter, making it easier to manage your list in Kit.

 Final Thoughts: Creating a Profitable Premium Newsletter in WordPress

-The best part about using WordPress and MemberPress to create your premium newsletter is that you’re not reliant on a single email marketing platform.
+Now, here’s one of the best things about using WordPress and MemberPress to create your premium newsletter: you’re not stuck using just one email marketing service.

-We recommended Kit because it has powerful automation features and good email deliverability.
+We recommended Kit because it has powerful automation features and a great track record for getting emails delivered to inboxes (and not the spam folder).

 However, this tutorial will work with any email marketing platform that integrates with MemberPress, including Constant Contact, AWeber, Drip, GetResponse, Keap, MailChimp, Active Campaign, and more.